AllianceSoftware/alliance-platform-py/packages/ap-storage/docs/usage.rst

 For a deeper understanding of how django forms work see :class:`~alliance_platform.storage.async_uploads.forms.AsyncFileField` and :class:`~alliance_platform.storage.async_uploads.forms.AsyncFileInput`.

-DRF integration requires you to use the DRF fields :class:`alliance_platform.storage.drf.serializer.AsyncFileField` or :class:`alliance_platform.storage.drf.serializer.AsyncFileField`.
+async_uploads.rest_framework integration requires you to use the async_uploads.rest_framework fields :class:`alliance_platform.storage.async_uploads.rest_framework.AsyncFileField` or :class:`alliance_platform.storage.async_uploads.rest_framework.AsyncFileField`.
 See :ref:`storage-serializer-fields` for how to set this as a default.

 Intermediate files are stored in the :class:`alliance_platform.storage.async_uploads.models.AsyncTempFile` table.
 This should be periodically